-In imagining the prisoners' LE we may deduce that since it is their own nature that binds them to look at the cave's wall and they will always look for returning back to that place even though they will see what is behind them, then their LE can reasonably be characterized by the feeling of a place that one desire to go back to, a place of comfort control, of secure – of allegedly being beyond reality.
+In imagining the prisoners' LE, we may deduce that, since it is their own nature that binds them to looking at the cave's wall, and they will always look to return to that place even though they see what is behind them, their LE can reasonably be characterized by the feeling of a place that one desires to return to, a place of comfort, control, security – of allegedly being beyond reality.
 "Reality" is there, on the wall, and the prisoners watch it like rich tourists from their comfortable hotel; like zapping channels on TV from a warm comfortable couch; like surfing the internet.
-In other words, since one of the main characteristic of the prisoners LE is that the "reality" is in front of them over there on the wall, we can deduce that life inside the cave are experienced as being beyond "the world": beyond history and time and beyond physics and space.
+In other words, since one of the main characteristics of the prisoners LE is that the "reality" is in front of them over there on the wall, we can deduce that life inside the cave is experienced as being beyond "the world": beyond history and time and beyond physics and space.
 Like being in a worm sleep.
-This comfortable state of mind is expressed in the resentment Socrates had gotten from the Athenian people while he was examining their presumption about central social and moral categories as courage, knowledge, justice, virtue and so.
-Their comfort familiar old understanding and categorizing of the world, their common distinctions, dichotomies and hierarchies were their comfort cave, comfort protected zone.
+This comfortable state of mind is expressed in the resentment of Athenian people towards Socrates while he was examining their presumption about central social and moral categories such as courage, knowledge, justice, virtue, and so on.
+Their comfortable and familiar understanding and categorizing of the world, their common distinctions, dichotomies, and hierarchies were their comfort cave, their comfort protected zone.

-On the other hand the individual that gets out of the cave, as she uncomfortably become aware to her own ignorance as well as her community unconscious-ignorance, seems to see and experienced herself as being, not beyond the reality but within it; as a subject of it all, a very tiny part of it all (Rep. 7.516b-c); not at all an experience of controlling reality but on the contrary – of being controlled by it; she experiences in each and every bone that the reality is all over: surrounds her and within her.
-While life inside the cave has the ability of controlling the "real", then outside the cave one has no control over its main elements: the sun, the heat, the cold, the starting time and ending time of the biting of her heart.
+On the other hand, the individual that escapes the cave, as they uncomfortably become aware to their own ignorance as well as their community’s unconscious-ignorance, seems to see and experience themself as being, not beyond the reality but within it; as a subject of it all, a very tiny part of it all (Rep. 7.516b-c); not at all an experience of controlling reality, but on the contrary – of being controlled by it; they experience in each and every bone that reality is all over, around, and within them.
+While life inside the cave has the ability of controlling the "real", outside the cave, one has no control over its main elements: the sun, the heat, the cold, the starting and ending of the beating of their heart.

-Existentially speaking, outside the cave the individual grasps her fragileness, her partiality temporal nature.
-And as it well known and according to many thinkers and texts whom emphasize the existential aspect of the human life experience (as Ecclesiastes, Plato's Phaedo, Kierkegaard, Heidegger, Camus or Sartre), it is accepted that the awareness to the naked reality invokes anxiety and depression.
-In the text of Plato these feelings are represented by the sufferings one bears in this very long journey outside the cave and in becoming used to the world outside.
-The secure ground, the controlled fire and controlled "reality" over there has been undermined, and one finds herself as a temporal ignorant guest totally a subject to the Real.
-Thus it is of no surprise that no one wants to get out of the cave, and the one who is compelled to go through the process, is in suffering pain and keep on resisting the process, trying to return back.
+Existentially speaking, outside the cave the individual grasps their fragileness, their partiality temporal nature; and as is well known, and according to many thinkers and texts that emphasize the existential aspect of the human life experience (such as Ecclesiastes, Plato's Phaedo, Kierkegaard, Heidegger, Camus, or Sartre), it is accepted that awareness of the naked reality invokes anxiety and depression.
+In the text of Plato, these feelings are represented by the sufferings one bears in this very long journey outside the cave and in becoming used to the world outside.
+The secure ground, the controlled fire, and controlled "reality" over there has been undermined, and one finds one’s self as a temporal ignorant guest, totally subject to the Real.
+Thus, it is of no surprise that no one wants to leave the cave, and the one who is compelled to go through the process is in pain and keeps on resisting the process, trying to go back.